Newzoo: Cloud gaming will reach 23.7M paying users and generate $1.6B in 2021

 Cloud providers

-This market has big players, and that’s why it started taking off in 2020 with $669 million in revenues.
-Cloud gaming services include Nvidia’s GeForce Now, PlayStation Now, Xbox Games Pass Ultimate/ Project xCloud, Google Stadia, Amazon Luna, Tencent Cloud, and many others.
+This market has big players, and that’s why it started taking off in 2020, with $669 million in revenues.
+Cloud gaming services include Nvidia’s GeForce Now, PlayStation Now, Xbox Games Pass Ultimate/Project xCloud, Google Stadia, Amazon Luna, and Tencent Cloud.

-Throughout the pandemic, cloud gaming has offered an accessible alternative for veteran and returning players to play games — as well as a gateway to gaming for new players, Newzoo said.
+Throughout the pandemic, cloud gaming has offered an accessible alternative for players to play games — as well as a gateway to gaming for new players, Newzoo said.

 At the same time, the global semiconductor shortage has hindered the supply of high-end PC components and new-generation consoles, further emphasizing cloud gaming’s use case of high-end gaming without needing expensive hardware.